Adam Smith (Washington politician): 1996

 Smith won his seat in the U.S. House of Representatives in 1996 by defeating another incumbent Republican, Rep. Randy Tate, with 50.4 percent of the vote.
 He has never faced another contest nearly that close.

-1998

-Smith ran for a second term and defeated Republican Ron Taber in the general election, winning 65% of the vote.

-2000

-Smith ran for a third term and defeated Republican Chris Vance in the general election, winning 61.7% of the vote.

-2002

-Smith was reelected for a fourth term.

-2004

-Smith was reelected for a fifth term.

-2006

-In 2006, Smith won his sixth term in Congress against Republican Steve Cofchin, with 65.7% of the vote to Cofchin's 34.3%.

 2008

 In 2008, Smith won a seventh term in the House, defeating James Postma, a 74-year-old retired engineer running on a pro-nuclear power platform, with 65% of the vote.

-2010

-Smith was reelected for an eighth term.

 2012

 For his first seven terms, Smith represented a district that straddled Interstate 5, from Renton through Tacoma to just outside of Olympia.
 Smith's district was significantly redrawn after the 2010 census.
 It absorbed much of southeast Seattle as well as most of the Eastside.
 As a result, it became the state's first with a majority of residents who are racial or ethnic minorities.
 It is also the state's second-most Democratic district; only the neighboring 7th district, which covers the rest of Seattle, is more Democratic.

 Smith was reelected for a ninth term.